IFRS Advisory Services in Dubai, UAE

 Such newly issued or reissued IFRS will always be specifying the date from which it will be effective be considered in the financial statements.

-The effect of an International Financial Reporting Standards (IFRSs) needs to be assessed to understand the impact on – recognition, measurement, and disclosure on revenue, expenses, assets, and liabilities to an entity when a new standard or revision in existing standards taken place.
+The effect of International Financial Reporting Standards (IFRSs) needs to be assessed to understand the impact on – recognition, measurement, and disclosure on revenue, expenses, assets, and liabilities to an entity when a new standard or revision in existing standards taken place.

 The increasing complexity of financial reporting and the rapid pace of change has led to a significant increase in demand for high-level accounting advice from an expert in the field.
 Our efficient and expert advisory team will help the businesses for the easy adoption and implementation of IFRS standards.